The Petit Point as Educational Pattern

 about teatching needlepoint tapestry no more yet the basketweave stitch.

-The Petit Point, named in US Basketweave, is a small stitch used for needlepoint:
+The Petit Point, named in US Basketweave, is a small stitch, a diagonal stitch, used for needlepoint:

 Point, pronunciation: "petee poynt".